AdobeDocs/experience-platform.en/help/rtcdp/partner-data/offsite-retargeting.md

 >
 >For more detailed information on creating computed attributes, please read the [computed attributes UI guide](../../profile/computed-attributes/ui.md).

-For this use case, you can create a computed attribute that looks at all the Web Page View events in your sandbox collected in the last day, then scans the events for the most recent value of the partner ID.
+For this use case, you can create a computed attribute that, if the partner ID exists, gets the most recent value of the partner ID within the last 24 hours.

 STEPS